Time is Slipping Away.

 Child four has baseball two to three times a night.
 In one town, while child six has baseball two to three times a week in a separate town.
 I can’t even begin to describe the logic behind that decision because it is too complicated.

 Child five has just completed his Special Olympics track event (he won first in the 100m dash and 2nd in the softball throw).
 That practice was weekly and the Regionals was an all-day event.
 He has qualified for state, but probably won’t be attending because it is a three-day event in June and I don’t want him to go unattended.
 He will be starting karate, soon…so there is another couple of nights out of the week.

 Large Family Busyness

 So, between therapy, doctors appointments, hearing aid appointments, cooking, schooling, cleaning…I know that I have not been idle.
 It is just this house.
 This morning, I was looking at the MOUNDS of paperwork yet to be filed because…well…I just haven’t had time (or the desire), so I’ve been piling it up for far too long.
 I was determined, today, to tackle that project.

 As you can see, because I’m blogging, I didn’t get too far.
 I do have it sorted and maybe sort of (completely) strung from one side of my bedroom to the next.
 It is organized chaos.
 I will get it done.
 I know I will.
 Eventually, I will get it done.

 My dog smells like fish.
-My carpet smells like urine.
-My toenails need to be painted.
-My bedroom has been overtaken by paperwork.
+The carpet smells like urine.
+Alas, my toenails need to be painted.
+Sadly, my bedroom has been overtaken by paperwork.
 Lola ate my recipes (literally), and I have snot.
 Lots and lots of snot.

 I’ll get something finished today.
-I will.
-I will.
-I know I will.
+I will and I know that eventually, I will.